ytakefuji/covidlag/README.md

 The death rate per infection or case fatality ratio (CFR) can be also calculated by dividing the number of peak deaths by the number of peak infections.

+In the proposed algorithm, the peak of infection is strongly correlated with the peak of death.

 The detailed method is under review.

-Data science is useful to investigate the progression of the pandemic.
-This repository proposes a new tool covidlag for analyzing a lag time between infection peaks and death peaks.

 Polynomial curve-fitting algorithm is used for detecting infection peaks and death peaks.

 The lag time is a difference between a infection peak and a death peak.

-The average death rate per infection can be also calculated.
+case fatality ratio (CFR) can be also calculated by the peak infection and the peak death.

 In shorter lag time, we must treat infected patients in urgent manners.
-In longer lag time, we must provide sufficient hospital accomodation.
+In longer lag time, we must provide sufficient hospital accomodation for patients.
 In higher death rate per infection, we must strengthen policies.

 # How to install covidlag